sjbrown/misc_work/deckahedron/mod_deckahedron_world.md

 ![Component layout](images/component_layout.png)

 You should put an Exhaustion token on top of the *Exhaustion pile* to distinguish it from your *discard pile*.
+But, unlike Harm and Wound tokens, you don't have to put an Exhaustion token on the pile for each Stamina point lost, that's what the cards are for.

 ![Exhaustion token](images/component_exhaustion.png)